JustinLove/puppetmaster/README.md

 - As discovered in the video, extra commanders don't change the losing conditions - only original coms count for assassination.
 - Controlling a player stops army stat updates; the mod clears control flags when the spectator panel opened, but it can be easy to forget you need to re-select a player in order to paste.
 - Drop pods trigger combat alerts; it has the uber/avatar icon but may be lost in existing combats
-- Flares and pings will not be generated if strategic icons are turned off (default ctrl+y) The icon API is write-only; if it gets out of sync turn icons on (default state) and refresh the UI.
+- Pings will not be generated if strategic icons are turned off (default ctrl+y) The icon API is write-only; if it gets out of sync turn icons on (default state) and refresh the UI.

 ## Development